platooon/saerch-films/README.md

 -  Since the data about all the movies was stored in csv files, we used the built-in python library ```csv```
-###### Each library used in our program is already built into the python language, so there is no need to resort to installing additional modules
+###### Each library used in our program is already built into the python language, so there is no need to resort to installing additional modules.
 ---
 # **Usage**

-##### The following commands will help you choose a list of films that our program has selected for you based on your wishes
+##### The following commands will help you choose a list of films that our program has selected for you based on your wishes.
 - ###### Number of films:
 ```
 --N (or -n) 5